nemild/cli_for_full_stack/README.md

 ```

 #### less: Print a file with pagination
-used to print files with pagination, can use standard keyboard shortcuts like page up and down, plus some vim commands like search. q to quit, arrow keys to move up and down
+used to print files with pagination, can use standard keyboard shortcuts like page up and down, plus some vim commands like search (/ and ?, n and N). q to quit, arrow keys (and vim navigation keys) to move up and down

+# Top and bottom
+g - go to start of file
+G - go to end of file

+# Mark
+mLETTER - mark position with letter
+'LETTER # return to letter

+# Move among files
+:e filename # open file
+:n # next file
+:p # previous file
 ```bash
 less filename.txt # print file with pagination less +F # use instead of tail -f, can Ctrl-C, /searchterm, and then type F to have search terms highlighted